nikpushkarski/pushkar.ski/_pages/about.md

 <div class="main_image"><img src="{{site.baseurl}}/assets/images/nikita.png" alt="jekyll template mediumish"/></div>

 <p>Hi there!
 I'm Nikita Pushkarski, a tech writer, passionate web dev learner, and a huge fan of video games.
-Hence, this blog dedicated to gaming and techy stuff that I'm curious about.
-Feel free to navigate through categories in the footer or via search bar in the top right corner.</p>
+Hence, this blog is dedicated to gaming and techy stuff that I'm curious about.
+You can navigate through categories in the footer or via search bar in the top right corner.</p>

-<p>Occasionally, I run small podcasts, but it's not the case at the moment :) You'll see an appropriate post here if I release something new in form of podcast.</p>
+<p>Occasionally, I run small podcasts, but it's not the case at the moment :) You'll see an appropriate post here if I release something new in the form of podcast.</p>

 <p><strong>I am open for freelance projects and creative collaboration.</strong> Feel free to contact me via:
 <ul>